ZachiNachshon/anchor/README.md

 ## Why
 1. Allow a repository to become an anchor for all docker / kubernetes scripts that you manage on local / CI environment
 2. Avoid clutter by consolidate into a single repository all docker `build`/`run`/`tag`/`push` commands and kubernetes manifests
-3. Encapsulate commonly used, repetitive docker/kubernetes actions as simple cli commands
+3. Encapsulate commonly used, repetitive docker / kubernetes actions as simple cli commands
 4. Development environment should strive to be the same as production, deploy locally the same as you deploy to production

 ## What's in the box?